magomimmo/modern-cljs/doc/tutorial-13.md

 A predicate accepts a single argument and returns `true` or `false`.
-A function returning a predicate accepts a single argument and returns a function which accept a single argument and returns `true` or `false`.
+A function returning a predicate accepts a single argument and returns a function which accepts a single argument and returns `true` or `false`.

 Nothing new for any clojure-ist which knows about HOF (Higher Order